A practical guide to the Freshdesk API v2

 Expert Verified

 If you’re running a support team on Freshdesk, you’re probably always on the lookout for ways to make things run a bit smoother.
-You’ve likely heard about the Freshdesk API v2, a tool that promises custom workflows, connected apps, and a whole lot of automation.
+You’ve likely heard about the Freshdesk API v2, a tool that provides custom workflows, connected apps, and a whole lot of automation.
 But what does that really mean for you, the person managing the team?

 What is the Freshdesk API v2?